 Campaign Monitor pricing

-The ecommerce version of Campaign Monitor, called CM Commerce comes in three plans.
-For a 1,000 contact list you’d be looking at Starter for $29/mo., Growth for $49/mo., and Professional for $69/mo.
+The ecommerce version of Campaign Monitor, called CM Commerce comes in two plans.
+For a 1,000 contact list you’d be looking at Starter for $29/mo. or Growth for $49/mo.

 Pros and cons of Campaign Monitor

 |Advanced automation capabilities||More expensive than some other platforms|

 |Ability to collect reviews for social proof||Email editor isn’t as flexible|

 |Easy to use email editor||Limited multichannel capabilities – lack of SMS or web push notifications|

 👉 Check out the official CampaignMonitor app in the Shopify app store.

 7. Shopify email